Oyster Reef Habitat

 - Striped bass

-Oysters are a crucial component of global ocean health, providing food, jobs, and habitat.
-Oyster reefs can serve as barriers to storms and tides, preventing erosion and protecting productive estuary waters.
+Oysters are a crucial component of global ocean health.
+These animals filter and clean the surrounding water and provide habitat, food, and jobs.
+In some places, oyster reefs can serve as barriers to storms and tides, preventing erosion and protecting productive estuary waters.

 Ongoing threats to oysters mean that, unless deliberate efforts are made to protect and restore them, we are in danger of losing the benefits oyster reefs provide.
 When oyster reefs are only used as a place to harvest commercial oyster meat, they can become degraded.
-But when they are restored and managed as a sustainable resource, oyster reefs and that habitat they provide can contribute billions of dollars in value to the economy.
+When they are restored and managed as a sustainable resource, oyster reefs and the habitat they provide can contribute billions of dollars in value to the economy.